simon-ritchie/apysc/docs_src/source/easing_enum.md

 ## Ease-in-out examples

-This section will show each ease-in-out setting result with the x-coordinate animation.
+This section shows each ease-in-out setting result with the x-coordinate animation.

 The following is the example of the `EASE_IN_OUT_SINE`, `EASE_IN_OUT_QUAD`, and `EASE_IN_OUT_CUBIC`: